cseid2001/ssh-honeypot-project/README.md

 ### **Log Pipeline**
 Logs follow this path:

-1. Cowrie generates structured logs (e.g., cowrie.json) that record all activity.
+1. Cowrie generates structured logs that record all activity.
 2. The Wazuh Agent, installed on the honeypot VM, reads Cowrie’s log files and forwards them to the Wazuh Manager.
 3. The Wazuh Manager parses the logs using our custom rules to generate alerts.
 4. Alerts and enriched log data are sent to Elasticsearch for indexing (This enrichment allows for geographic and behavioral analysis of attacker IPs).